christopher-wilke-ms/finops-for-agents/README.md

   Swap the agent runtime; the pipeline and dashboards keep working.
 - **Actionable, not just observable** — ships with KQL queries, an importable Azure Workbook, and anomaly-based alert rules for runaway consumption.
+- **Queryable in natural language** — an MCP server puts the cost data directly in front of Claude, Copilot or any MCP client, so answering a chargeback question does not require knowing KQL.

 ### Business outcomes